GOLDEN GOOSE

 GOLDEN GOOSE is owned by Carlyle Group.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate GOLDEN GOOSE “Not Good Enough”.
+Here we rate GOLDEN GOOSE “It's a Start”.
 These are a few factors influencing its score:

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate GOLDEN GOOSE “Not Good Enough”.
 These are a few factors influencing its score: